M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment
-Version 15 Revision 7
+Version 15 Revision 8

-1) Make the machine code to read variables from module.
-Also demonstrate the calling method to modules from machine code see Asm2 in Info file

-2) There is a new Asm3 module which make a test.exe from assembly.
-So now M2000 can make exe files (only from assembler for now).
+July 18 2026,
+Added four properties for x86 class, for adjusting stack and heap limits.
+I am stopping adding new things, and set my focus to documentation.
+I finish the greek manual, the hard work, and I publish it here and in a few days I will make any corrections.
+I have to refresh the english manual (there is an old one)

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com

 The first time Windows did some work behind the scenes so the M2000 console slowed down.
 You can type END to close the program and THEN open it again.

-To get the INFO file, from M2000 console do these: dir appdir$ load info
+To get the INFO file, from M2000 console do this:

+dir appdir$
+load info

-THEN press F1 to save info.gsb to M2000 user directory
+then press F1 to save info.gsb to M2000 user directory

 You can also execute statement SETTINGS to change font/language/colors and size of console letters.